Michael Shermer

 Michael Brant Shermer (born September 8, 1954) is an American science writer, historian of science, executive director of The Skeptics Society, and founding publisher of Skeptic magazine, a publication focused on investigating pseudoscientific and supernatural claims.
 The author of over a dozen books, Shermer is known for engaging in debates on pseudoscience and religion in which he emphasizes scientific skepticism.

 Shermer was the co-producer and co-host of Exploring the Unknown, a 13-hour Fox Family television series broadcast in 1999.
 From April 2001 to January 2019, he contributed a monthly Skeptic column to Scientific American magazine.

 Shermer was raised in a non-religious household, before converting to Christian fundamentalism as a teenager.
 He stopped believing in God during graduate school, influenced by a traumatic accident that left his then-girlfriend paralyzed.
 He identifies as an agnostic and an atheist, but prefers "skeptic".
 He also advocates for humanism.
+Shermer became an Internet-ordained clergyman in the Universal Life Church and has performed weddings.